- Essay #1 Final is due by 11:00 pm tonight (on Canvas)

 - Even Bing’s Shard is commodified because one can outfit an avatar with it…for a price!

 The conclusion is bleak.
 One interpretation is that we need to make more money to buy bigger and better illusions.
 Commodities are comforts we can indulge in.
+Check out the Zombies and Consumption Satire page if you’re interested in that connection.

 A Note on Beauty